-Acid reflux is a condition in which the acid contained in your stomach, which aids in digestion, is sent back up your esophagus.
-This can cause a wide range of symptoms, including minor nuisances like gas, a bitter taste in the mouth, and heartburn, as well as more serious problems like damage to the esophagus and even cancer.
-In most cases, acid reflux can easily be treated.
-While most people with the condition know that they have it, there are more subtle symptoms that can indicate this condition.
+Acid reflux occurs when stomach acid, essential for digestion, moves back up into the esophagus.
+This reverse action can cause a wide range of symptoms, including gas, a bitter taste in the mouth, and heartburn.
+Some people develop more serious conditions over time, including damage to the esophagus and even cancer.
+In most cases, the symptoms of acid reflux are easy to treat.

 Obesity is one of the leading causes of acid reflux.
-The improper functioning of the esophagus causes GERD (Gastroesophageal Reflux Disease).
-Excessive food intake and a higher percentage of body fat may prevent the lower esophageal sphincter from closing properly, which in turn leads to the acid backing up out of the stomach.
+Improper functioning of the esophagus causes gastroesophageal reflux disease (GERD).
+Excessive food intake and a higher percentage of body fat may prevent the lower esophageal sphincter from closing properly, which allows acid to back up out of the stomach and into the esophagus.

 A hiatal hernia occurs when the top of the stomach pushes up through the diaphragm, a flexible muscle that separates the abdomen and the chest.
 The diaphragm controls breathing and stops acid from entering the esophagus, but when a hiatal hernia develops, an individual is at a greater risk of GERD-related discomfort.
 A hiatal hernia may develop over time, though some people are born with one.
 When developed in adulthood, they are usually the result of excessive straining or age-related changes to the diaphragm.
 Chronic coughing, pregnancy, obesity, constipation, straining excessively during bowel movements, lifting heavy weights or other objects, and physical injury can all lead to a hiatal hernia.
 Small hiatal hernias are common and may cause no symptoms at all.
 Larger ones are more likely to cause acid reflux and other symptoms.